 In certain circumstances, it may be advantageous for the Company to purchase its own shares and this resolution seeks the authority from shareholders to continue to do so.
 The directors will continue to exercise this authority only when, in the light of market conditions prevailing at the time, they believe that it is in the best interests of shareholders as a whole and as a means of correcting any imbalance between supply and demand for the shares.
 Other investment opportunities, appropriate gearing levels and the overall position of the Company will be taken into account when exercising this authority.
 Under the Act, the Company can hold its own shares in treasury following a buy back, instead of having to cancel them.
 This gives the Company the ability to re-issue treasury shares quickly and cost-effectively (including pursuant to the authority under resolution 10 above) and provides the Company with additional flexibility in the management of its capital base.
 Once held in treasury, the Company is not entitled to exercise any rights, including the right to attend and vote at meetings in respect of the shares.
-Further, no dividend or other distribution of the Company will have the option of either holding in treasury or of cancelling any of its own shares purchased pursuant to this authority and will decide at the time of purchase which option to pursue.
+Further, no dividend or other distribution of the Company's assets may be made to the Company in respect of the treasury shares.
+If the directors exercise the authority conferred by resolution 13, the Company will have the option of either holding in treasury or of cancelling any of its own shares purchased pursuant to this authority and will decide at the time of purchase which option to pursue.